ramperaj/wellcoaches-feedback-assistant/personalized-plan-guide.md

 ## Contextual Phrase Bank

+*Ready-to-use lines tailored to this client so you don’t default to generic scripts.*

 Use the client’s words; keep lines short and vivid.

 * “It sounds like **consistency** matters because it supports your **energy**.”